Oftatkofta/cellocity/paper.md

 # Statement of need

-To date, optical flow and PIV analysis of microscopy data has primarely been done by different plugins for ImageJ, such as [PIV analyser](https://imagej.net/PIV_analyser) or via  MATLAB scripts `[@Vig2016]`.
-However, because PIV av optical flow are commonly used in the fields of fluid dynamics `[@Taylor2010]` and computer vision `[@Bradski2000]`
+To date, optical flow and particle image velocimetry (PIV) analysis of microscopy data has primarely been done by different plugins for ImageJ, such as [PIV analyser](https://imagej.net/PIV_analyser) or via  MATLAB scripts `[@Vig2016]`.
+However, these methods are somewhat limited in ther accessibility, analysis capacity, metadata tracking, and data visualization capabilities.
+The unique feature of microscopy data is that the spatial resolution (pixel size) can be known to a high degree of accuracy, and together with frame time stamps this can be used to calculate very accurate flow velocities of cells.
+PIV av optical flow are commonly used in the fields of fluid dynamics `[@Taylor2010]` and computer vision `[@Bradski2000]`, and several open source frameworks exist to service these communities, such as [openPIV](http://www.openpiv.net/) and [OpenCV](https://opencv.org/).

 Cellocity is an bioimage analysis tool for quantifying confluent cell dynamics written in Python.
 It has been developed to be a "one-stop-shop" for researchers interested in investigating cell dynamics.
 Cellocity allows users to test different underlying analysis algorithms, packages, and parameters, such as comparing OpenPIV `[@Taylor2010]` and optical flow, and visualizations where crucial image metadata is always retained.